About Leys Estate

 Leys Estate is the historical home of the Burnett family and has been within the ownership of the family since 1323.
-Although there has been continuity of land ownership over the near 700 year period, the size of the Estate has reduced substantially over the period, although the main core has remained largely intact.
+Although there has been continuity of land ownership over the 700 year period, the size of the estate has reduced substantially over the period, although the main core has remained largely intact.
 The most recent reduction in size was with the gift of Crathes Castle and surrounding policies to the National Trust for Scotland in 1952.

 Leys Estate lies to the north-east of the town of Banchory nestled between the River Dee and the southern slopes of the Hill of Fare and is approximately 25km west of Aberdeen.

 The estate covers around 7,800 acres of mixed-use land and provides:

 - 5,250 acres of mixed agricultural land to 16 agricultural tenants and one in-hand farm